 Like all historical fiction, the 2019 film The Best of Enemies takes a bit of license with reality.
 For instance, the film never mentions Ellis’ KKK-inspired hatred of Catholics.

 But much rang true.
-Atwater was a pioneer of community organizing and black advocacy.
+Ann Atwater was a pioneer of community organizing and black advocacy.
+C.P.
 Ellis did rip up his KKK card, swearing “I never did go back to the Klan after I left that school program.”

-Atwater and Ellis remained close until his death in 2005, and Ellis’ family asked Atwater to give the eulogy.
+Ann Atwater and C.P.
+Ellis remained close until his death in 2005, and Ellis’ family asked Atwater to give the eulogy.
 She even experienced racism in that moment, when a funeral home worker doubted she knew the deceased.

 Atwater replied: “He was my brother.”